“Honey of Flowers with Honeycomb, Mount Athos”

 Mount Athos Flower Honey with Honeycomb:

-Mount Athos Flower Honey with honeycomb is collected by monks of Mount Athos as a diaconate.
-It is packaged by them, with passion and great care and is an authentic monastic product.
-The Mount Athos fathers, respecting the goods that the Lord has offered us and following only natural processing methods, offer us pure honey flowers with honeycomb of excellent quality.
+The Mount Athos Flower Honey with Honeycomb is collected by the monastic brothers of Mount Athos as part of their service.
+It is packaged by them with great care and devotion, making it an authentic monastic product.
+The Athonite fathers, respecting the gifts that the Lord has provided us and using only natural methods of processing, offer us pure flower honey with honeycomb of exceptional quality.

 Properties:

-Honeycomb honey enhances memory and learning ability, is beneficial during menopause and gives energy and well-being to the body.
-It is rich in minerals, trace elements and antioxidants and has high phenols.
+The honey with honeycomb enhances memory and learning ability, is beneficial during menopause, and provides energy and well-being to the body.
+It is rich in minerals, trace elements, and antioxidants, and has high phenol content.

-It does not contain preservatives, chemicals, added sugars or dyes.
+It contains no preservatives, chemicals, added sugars, or colorants.

 Honeycomb from Mount Athos

-Honeycomb is rich in carbohydrates and antioxidants.
+The honeycomb is rich in carbohydrates and antioxidants.
 It also contains trace elements from various other nutrients.
-Its main ingredient is raw honey, which offers small amounts of protein, vitamins and minerals – but consists of 95-99% sugar and water.
-Because it has not been processed, raw honey contains enzymes such as glucose oxidase, which confer antimicrobial and antibacterial properties.
-Such enzymes are destroyed by heating and filtration used to process commercial honey.
-In addition, raw honey is less likely to be contaminated by sweeteners like high-fructose corn syrup and also tends to contain more antioxidants than processed honey.
-Antioxidants are beneficial plant compounds that promote health, reduce inflammation, and protect your body from disease.
-Their levels can be up to 4.3 times higher in raw than in processed honey.
+Its main component is raw honey, which offers small amounts of proteins, vitamins, and minerals – but is made up of 95-99% sugar and water.
+Because it is unprocessed, raw honey contains enzymes like glucose oxidase, which impart antimicrobial and antibacterial properties.
+Such enzymes are destroyed by heating and filtration used in processing commercial honey.
+Furthermore, raw honey is less likely to be contaminated by sweeteners like high-fructose corn syrup and tends to contain more antioxidants than processed honey.
+Antioxidants are beneficial plant compounds that promote health, reduce inflammation, and protect the body from disease.
+Their levels can be up to 4.3 times higher in raw honey than in processed honey.
 Polyphenols are the main type of antioxidant in honey.
-Research suggests that they may help reduce the risk of diabetes, dementia, heart disease and even certain types of cancer.
+Research suggests they may help reduce the risk of diabetes, dementia, heart disease, and even some types of cancer.
 The honeycomb also contains beeswax, which provides long-chain fatty acids and alcohols.
-These compounds may help lower cholesterol levels.
+These compounds may help reduce cholesterol levels.

-Honeycomb can boost your heart health.
-Research shows that the long-chain fatty acids and alcohols present in wax can reduce high blood cholesterol levels, a risk factor for heart disease.
-For example, one review states that beeswax alcohols may help lower “bad” LDL cholesterol by up to 29% while increasing “good” HDL cholesterol by 8-15%.
-However, the studies in this review used high levels of isolated alcohols derived from beeswax, making it difficult to know whether small amounts of beeswax in the honeycomb would have the same effects.
-Therefore, honey may have the same cholesterol-lowering ability.
-One small study gave participants either 70 grams of sugar or honey a day.
-After 30 days, the honey group increased the “good” HDL cholesterol by 3.3% and reduced the “bad” LDL cholesterol by 5.
-In addition, replacing sugar with honey can help reduce triglyceride levels by up to 19%.
-In addition, honey’s antioxidants can help dilate the arteries leading to your heart.
-In turn, this can increase blood flow and lower blood pressure, potentially reducing the risk of blood clots, heart attack and stroke.
+The honeycomb may enhance heart health.
+Studies show that long-chain fatty acids and alcohols in beeswax can reduce high cholesterol levels in the blood, a risk factor for heart disease.
+For example, a review reports that alcohols from beeswax may help reduce “bad” LDL cholesterol by up to 29% while increasing “good” HDL cholesterol by 8-15%.
+However, studies in this review used high levels of isolated alcohols derived from beeswax, making it difficult to know whether the small amounts of beeswax in honeycomb would have the same effect.
+Therefore, honey may have the same cholesterol-reducing ability.
+A small study gave participants either 70 grams of sugar or honey per day.
+After 30 days, the honey group increased their “good” HDL cholesterol by 3.3% and reduced “bad” LDL cholesterol by 5%.
+Additionally, replacing sugar with honey can help reduce triglyceride levels by up to 19%.
+Furthermore, the antioxidants in honey can help dilate the arteries leading to your heart.
+This can increase blood flow and reduce blood pressure, potentially lowering the risk of blood clots, heart attacks, and strokes.

-Honeycomb can boost your body’s ability to fight certain bacteria and fungi.
-For example, test-tube studies show that wax extracts may offer protection against fungi and disease-causing bacteria, including Staphylococcus aureus, Candida albicans, Salmonella enterica and E. coli.
+The honeycomb may enhance your body’s ability to fight certain bacteria and fungi.
+For example, test tube studies show that wax extracts can offer protection against fungi and bacteria that cause diseases, including Staphylococcus aureus, Candida albicans, Salmonella enterica, and E. coli.
 Honey is also known for its antimicrobial properties.
-Research shows that it can help protect your gut from the intestinal parasite Giardia lamblia.
-However, human studies are needed to confirm these effects.
+Research shows it may help protect your gut from the intestinal parasite Giardia lamblia.
+However, studies in humans are needed to confirm these effects.

-• Honeycomb is generally considered safe to eat.
+• The honeycomb is generally considered safe for consumption.

-• However, because it contains honey, it is at risk of being infected by C. botulinum spores.
-These are especially harmful to pregnant women and children under 12 months.
+• However, because it contains honey, it may be contaminated with C. botulinum spores.
+These are particularly harmful to pregnant women and children under 12 months of age.

-• In some cases, eating large amounts of honeycomb can cause stomach problems.
+• In some cases, consuming large amounts of honeycomb may cause stomach issues.

-• To minimize the risk of this happening, it may be best not to consume large amounts of honeycomb daily – or just spit out the waxy cells.
+• To minimize the risk of this, it may be best not to consume large amounts of honeycomb daily – or simply spit out the wax cells.

-• In addition, people with allergies to bee or pollen should be careful with the honeycomb, as it can cause an allergic reaction.
+• Additionally, individuals with allergies to bees or pollen should be cautious with honeycomb, as it may cause an allergic reaction.

-• It is also important to note that despite its many possible benefits, honeycomb remains very high in sugar.
+• It is also important to note that despite its many strong benefits, honeycomb remains very high in sugar.

 Origin: Mount Athos